 Ethology is a young science with many differing approaches and opinions.
 For the purpose of managing and caring for Sanctuary animal collections, a knowledge of certain basic principles is essential.

-A Keeper must be able to recognize typical or normal behaviour patterns in a species, in order to “read” the animal, and to notice abnormal behaviours.
+A Keeper must be able to recognize typical or normal behavior patterns in a species, in order to “read” the animal, and to notice abnormal behaviors.
 Take the time to observe your animals at various times.
 A good Keeper knows what their animals are doing when they are not there to observe.
-Different species very often have different typical behaviour, even when taxonomically closely related.
-For example, lions typically form family groups while the tiger is a solitary animal, except during mating and raising the young.
-There is no basis for assuming that typical behaviour is common to or the same in related species, based on collective similarities in anatomy and physiology.
+Different species very often have different typical behavior, even when taxonomically closely related.
+For example, except for prides of related lions, most cats are solitary and prefer to live alone.
+In some cases, where cats have been raised together, they may be content to stay together…at least until dinner time.

 Species should be studied and treated as individuals first; grouping together by common characteristics may then follow.